kairosbrightside/Autosampler/README.md

 # Introduction
 This repository contains the code and documentation for L.U.N.A.
 (Laboratory/Low-cost Unit for Near-background Atmospheric/Autonomous Samples/Sampling), a custom-built autosampler designed to collect air samples at remote locations.
 L.U.N.A. uses a CR3000 micrologger to control valves and a pump, as well as to interface with a pressure sensor.
-Samples are collected in 0.8 L SUMMA canisters, derivative-based fill termination.
+Samples are collected in 0.8 L SUMMA canisters; LUNA uses derivative-based fill termination to determine when the pump has reached its limit.
 Logged data is stored in a CompactFlash card for later analysis.

 # Hardware
 ### Electrical